 Disadvantages of Choosing Fiberglass Bathtubs and Showers

 Affordability is one of the biggest reasons that fiberglass showers and tubs are popular, as they’re cheaper than some other materials.
 However, you’ll want to weigh that affordability against the clear disadvantages of this material.
+Is your tub fiberglass or acrylic?
 There are many reasons you should avoid a fiberglass shower or tub.
 You can explore them below.

 As a lightweight material, fiberglass tubs and showers are thinner than other materials.
 Unfortunately, this makes them much less durable than their acrylic counterparts.